Ancient Rome Unit: Key Developments in the Beginning of Christianity

 The Gospels recount that on the third day after Jesus' death and burial, he rose from the dead, an event Christians call the Resurrection.
 He then appeared to his disciples - as a living but transformed person - and encouraged them to teach his followers and to spread the message he had preached.
 The Resurrection convinced Jesus' disciples that he was the Son of God and inspired them to spread the Gospel, or Good News, of his teachings.
 The Resurrection became the defining event of Christianity.

-Event D: Missionary Work of Paul - An engraving of Paul writing letters to other Christians while imprisoned.
+This is an engraving of Paul writing letters to other Christians while imprisoned.
 The man at right waits to take the finished letters away.

 Information about Event D: